 Since code can often be dependent upon other code, executing a yearly pentest may uncover a vulnerability that requires remediation on a dependent code base.
 Thus, it could end up costing valuable development time to remediate a vulnerability if it is associated with a code dependency.

 This is less likely to happen if code is tested on a more regular basis.
 Furthermore, other points from this list show how pentesting more frequently can reduce development costs such as with increased operational efficiency or developer’s knowledge of security.

 4. Improved operational efficiency

 With more frequent tests, companies are better prepared to improve their day-to-day security operations.
-Continuous pentesting unlocks the benefit of having increased data.
+Continuous penetration testing unlocks the benefit of having increased data.
 This data can be analyzed to identify trends and increase efficiency, while also decreasing any redundancies in your development and security processes.